Baseball payers argue with one another as well as the ref.

 Illustration by Moxley

-ACRL Information Literacy Perspectives & Practices
+ACRL Information Literacy Framework

 In an era where almost anything can be digitally manipulated or “spoofed,” from audio to even making visuals that deceive, you need to discern genuine sources from misleading or false sources.
 Learn about information literacy dispositions, behaviors, and conventions to avoid being duped by manipulative authors.